 The Heart of a Servant Leader: Letters from Jack Miller (C. John Miller) – Collection of letters from a mature, wise, prayerful pastor.
 So much is modeled through these letters, especially about prayer, family, love for non-Christians, courage to confront tough issues, and how the gospel actually changes you.

-Leadership Axioms: Powerful Leadership Proverbs (Bill Hybels) – Short, practical, wise nuggets from one of the sharpest leaders in modern church history.
+Leadership Axioms: Powerful Leadership Proverbs (Bill Hybels) – Short, practical, wise nuggets from one of the sharpest leaders in modern church history (despite his recent downfall).
 Each chapter is only a few pages, which makes it easy to read and easy to remember.
 I guess that’s the point of an axiom, eh?

 Center Church: Doing Balanced, Gospel-Centered Ministry in Your City (Tim Keller) – One of the highlights of this past year was working through this book with a cohort of pastors from across the country, guided by the staff of Redeemer City to City.
 It’s most of Keller’s thinking on gospel, culture, theological vision, and evangelism all in one place.

 The Advantage: Why Organizational Health Trumps Everything in Business (Patrick Lencioni) – Most of Lencioni’s books are short fables designed to teach crucial lessons in organizational life.
 The Advantage is his non-fiction magnum opus, an all-in-one book on the importance of organizational culture.

 Choosing to Cheat sermon by Andy Stanley) – This a game changer for prioritizing family and keeping things in perspective.
 In fact, when I heard Stanley present this content at a leadership conference, he said it was “the most important leadership decision he ever made.”
 What was it?
 Choosing not to cheat his family in the name of ministry.